 A Guide to Belgian Beers

-Belgium is the home of cyclo-cross and the fans and their beer drinking antics make the races unique.
-If you want to immerse yourself in Belgium 'cross culture then start with its unrivalled ales.
+Belgium is the home of epic one day racing, from the spring classics to cyclo-cross and the fans and their beer drinking antics make the races unique.
+If you want to immerse yourself in Belgium cycle culture then start with its unrivalled ales.

 Whether it's the dark, strong "tripel" beers brewed by monks in one of the country's six trappist breweries or light, drinkable ales like De Koninck and Leffe, Belgians take their brews every bit as seriously as the French do their wine.

 "Strong beer isn't considered something to be scared of", says Maris Flacon of the Dovetail pub, a specialist beer pub in Clerkenwell.
 "There isn't really a 'craft beer scene' to follow in Belgium, it's more just a part of their culture to enjoy, appreciate and drink great ales regularly."

 Beer brewed by Cistercian monks.
 There are only seven Trappist breweries in the world and six are in Belgium.
 Most Trappist breweries are not open to the public, and the recipes are shrouded in mystery.
 They are widely considered the epitome of the Belgian beer experience.
 Rich, thick and full of bite.
 Trappist beers are complex in flavour and strength.